-I began this series over a week ago, and today I will conclude it today with this post.
+I began this series a short while ago, and I will conclude it today with this post.
 I mentioned at the beginning that there was a single exception to the general rule that ‘without blood there was no atonement.’
 This exception applies only to the one who is too poor to afford two turtledoves as his sin offering, but as we shall see, even it is no real exception at all!
 Some have supposed that because Leviticus 5:11-13 allows a sin offering without blood, it then makes Jesus unnecessary as the Blood Offering, of which all offerings under the Mosaic Covenant were a type.
-Let’s look at the Scripture.
+Let’s look at the scripture.

 In earlier blogs in this series I wrote about seeking to buy eternal life and the question of God wanting mercy in the place of blood sacrifice.
 Before concluding this series, I think I should discuss two Scriptures having to do with these two subjects.
 They have been used on the discussion boards in efforts to show God doesn’t desire a blood sacrifice as Hebrews 9:22 claims is the usual case.
 It seems that people with a low view of Jesus (i.e.people who believe he was merely a man) are compelled to prove that his sacrifice upon the cross couldn’t have obtained atonement for all of mankind.
 If it did, perhaps they would have to reconsider who he really is.
 The idea that Jesus is God, and that God became man to dwell with us in order to show us how to live, and then to die in order to save us from death, this idea frightens people.
 Why?
 Because, really believing it would mean one would have to change the manner in which he lives.
 So, they go about seeking to prove Jesus’ life from a Christian point of view was unnecessary.